auth0/nextjs-auth0/EXAMPLES.md

 ## Access an External API from an API Route

-Get an Access Token by specifying `response_type: 'code'` and providing your API's audience and scopes.
+Get an Access Token by providing your API's audience and scopes.
+You can pass them directly to the `handlelogin` method, or use environment variables instead.

 ```js
 // pages/api/auth/[...auth0].js